Nuremberg day trip from Munich offers a day rich in history!

 Kloster Andechs

-If you would like a day trip that combines beer with walking, consider Kloster Andechs.
-Hidden in the Bavarian countryside not far from the Ammersee is the pilgrimage church of Kloster Andechs, a Benedictine monastery with a well-known brewery.
+If you’re looking for nature day trips from Munich (with maybe a bit of beer), consider Kloster Andechs.
+Hidden in the Bavarian countryside, not far from the Ammersee, is the pilgrimage church of Kloster Andechs, a Benedictine monastery with a well-known brewery.

 And what would you do at a pilgrimage church but make a pilgrimage?
 With an S-Bahn train ride from Munich of less than an hour to the town of Herrsching, you can then spend your day trip hiking to Kloster Andechs to sample its famous beer.
 This is one of my favorite day trips from Munich, simply for the walk through the town, the woods, and finally the countryside.
 (If walking isn’t for you or time is limited, you can also drive and park at the foot of the monastery’s hill.)